DUNE/dune-justin/docs/jobscripts.gpu.md

 might be able to access: by default CUDA should respect `$CUDA_VISIBLE_DEVICES` as given and do what the site wants.

-Once the job starts, it reports to justIN information about the GPU it has discovered, including the GPU model name, the driver version, the compute capability, the VBIOS version, and the nonreserved memory in MiB.
+Once the wrapper job starts, it reports to justIN information about the GPU it has discovered, including the GPU model name, the driver version, the compute capability, the VBIOS version, and the nonreserved memory in MiB.
 This information is shown on the job's own page in the dashboard.